h8d13/Mac-G5-2005-Restore/README.md

 ## RAM
 ---

-The original ram sticks are horrible for modern comparison, so we can upgrade safely with backwards compatibility to:
+The original ram sticks are horrible for modern comparison, upgrade safely with backwards compatibility to:

 240 Pin Dimm - 1.8v - PC2-4200 (533Mhz) - ECC Registered x4 2GiB